-- Negotiations on working conditions and remuneration need to take into account that special regimes might be required to serve the interests of workers with disabilities (such as flexible working hours, the right to reasonable accommodation, access to social protection schemes that cover costs incurred because of lack of accessible services, what is considered adequate pay in light of the cost of living of persons with disabilities); - The disability perspective should be taken into account during discussions around health and safety in the workplace, including adjustments to protect the health and wellbeing of employees, provisions for emergency evacuations of workplaces, and safeguarding against workplace harassment; - 3.
+1. Negotiations on working conditions and remuneration need to take into account that special regimes might be required to serve the interests of workers with disabilities (such as flexible working hours, the right to reasonable accommodation, access to social protection schemes that cover costs incurred because of lack of accessible

+- services, what is considered adequate pay in light of the cost of living of persons with disabilities); - 2.
+The disability perspective should be taken into account during discussions around health and safety in the workplace, including adjustments to protect the health and wellbeing of employees, and provisions for emergency evacuations of workplaces; - 3.
 Solidarity should be shown between workers with and without disabilities.
 Negotiations at the level of Trade Unions should not be considered complete if the requirements of workers with disabilities are not reflected in agreements, and disability-specific requirements should never be used as trade-offs to facilitate an agreement with an employer/sector/government; - 4.
 Trade Unions should work towards generating working conditions and a work environment that will enable more employees with disabilities to take up work in the future.
-They can be the driving force that shifts paradigms and creates work setting that are ready and to welcome persons with disabilities and to adequately respond to their individual requirements. - 5.
-Combating discrimination at work must be a priority for the Trade Union movement.
-Trade unions should continue mobilising to stop the practice whereby workers with disabilities are paid below minimum wage, and denied other basic entitlements such as the right to paid leave.
+They can be the driving force that shifts paradigms and creates work setting that are ready and to welcome persons with disabilities and to adequately respond to their individual requirements.